Theory Boot Camp:

 7) The essential conceptual elements of a study on resilience and how to approach selecting measures to map onto these elements, using the Resilience Portfolio Model as a guide.

-Future plans: A more intensive, 5-day Theory Boot Camp will be held in the Fall of 2017.
+Future plans: A more intensive, 5-day Theory Boot Camp will be held in late Fall of 2017.